Susan Molinari

-Susan Molinari (born March 27, 1958) is an American politician, company executive, journalist, and lobbyist from New York.
+Susan Molinari (born March 27, 1958) is an American politician.
 A member of the Republican Party, she sat in the U.S. House of Representatives from 1990 to 1997, representing Staten Island for three terms.
 Molinari, who was considered a rising star in the party, was selected to deliver the keynote address at the 1996 Republican National Convention.
 However, the next year, she resigned from Congress to become a television journalist for CBS News.
 Later, she became a vice president for public policy at Google from 2012 to 2018.